 Do you want to add a strong, no-nonsense kind of dog to your family?
 If so, you might be thinking about a Pit Bull Terrier.
 And why not?
-After all, in the “right” hands, the American Pit Bull Terrier can make a great pet for just about any family.
+After all, in the “right” hands, the American Pit Bull Terrier can make an excellent pet for just about any family.

 However…

-Due to this dog’s natural tendency to protect it’s loved one’s combined with its inherent physical “gifts” when combined with an inexperienced dog owner or one that does not have the “best” intentions for his or her Pit, very bad things can happen.
+Due to this dog’s natural tendency to protect its loved ones and its inherent physical “gifts,” when combined with an inexperienced dog owner or one that does not have the “best” intentions for their Pit, terrible things can happen.

 This is why…

-We wanted to take a moment and describe what it might be like to own an American Pit Bull Terrier and try and shed some light on this dog breed so that we might be able to “dispel” some of the negative rumors about this awesome dog breed while also try to encourage those that wouldn’t make a good owner choose a “less” challenging dog to own.
-After all, few of us can think of a time when we heard a news story about a Pug that has gone wild and injured a person.
+We wanted to take a moment and describe what it might be like to own an American Pit Bull Terrier and try and shed some light on this dog breed so that we could “dispel” some of the negative rumors about this remarkable dog breed.
+At the same time, try to encourage those who wouldn’t make an excellent owner to choose a “less” challenging dog.
+After all, few of us can think of a time when we heard a news story about a Pug that had gone wild and injured a person.

 So, without further ado, let’s dive right in!